viragumathe5/Simplifying-Terms/Word Vectors/word_vectors.md

 <b><div align = "center">"Part of the journey is the end"</div></b>

-so now let's have a big spreadshit which has every row's as a word from the dialogue and column for every possible context.
+so now let's have a big spreadsheet which has every row's as a word from the dialogue and column for every possible context.

 | Word   | START...of | Part...the | of...journey | the...is | journey...the | is...end | the...END |
 |:------:|:----------:|:----------:|:------------:|:--------:|:-------------:|:--------:|:---------:|